deepkit/deepkit-framework/release-notes/alpha-53.md

 ## Version alpha-53+

-This version introduces a rather big refactor of the module system: New features and a few breaking changes were added.
+This version introduces a rather big refactor of the module system.
+New features and a few breaking changes were added.

-How to update?
+#### How to update?

 ```
 npx update-by-scope @deepkit
 ```

-What has changed?
+#### What has changed?

 Previously a lot of the module dependency injection behaviour was in deepkit/app’s `ServiceContainer`.
 It handled the export and import of modules for example.
 This was moved to deepkit/injector.
-The injector library does now statically analyse the dependencies and throw early more meaningful error messages.
-It can now also be used much better standalone.
-This change separated the code better and allowed to gain a performance boost.
+The injector library now statically analyzes the dependencies and throws more meaningful error messages earlier.
+It can now also be used much easier in a standalone context.
+This change allowed better separation of concerns in the code and also provided a performance boost.

-### Changes
+### Breaking Changes

 Modules are now regular classes, its module definition has changed to use a different API and can no longer import other modules in the module definition object.